 The cuts on Quantum Events will stick with you, with snippets of melody, groove and texture bringing you back to the music of the moment.
 Despite the lack of planning this music emerges intact, never to occur in the same balance of actualized possibility again.

-QUANTUM EVENTS, 11 tracks of music on 2 discs.
+QUANTUM EVENTS, 11 tracks of music.

-On this fifth CD of collective improvisation,
+On this fifth Album of collective improvisation,

 we found ourselves back together with familiar faces,